Why Do Most Review Response Templates Sound Terrible?

 Your response:

-Gutted to hear the burger missed the mark — that's one of our most popular dishes so this isn't the standard, genuinely.
-I've flagged it with the kitchen and we're tightening up consistency checks, especially during busy service.
-Glad the chips delivered at least.
+Gutted to hear the burger missed the mark – that's one of our most popular dishes, so this isn't the standard we aim for, genuinely.
+I've flagged it with the kitchen, and we're tightening up consistency checks, especially during busy service.
+Glad the chips delivered at least!
 If you fancy giving the burger another go, let us know and we'll make sure it's done properly.

 How to personalise: Mention the specific dish by name, always.
 If you've made an actual change (new cooking process, different supplier), mention it.